-The guajillo acacia shrub is drought-tolerant and native to Texas, Arizona, and the rest of the Southwest.
+The guajillo acacia shrub is drought-tolerant and native to Texas, Arizona, and the rest of the southwest.
 It is a great choice in landscapes and gardens for ornamental purposes and to screen areas or attract pollinators.
 Many people also like it for its limited watering needs and smaller size in limited spaces.

 Guajillo Acacia Info – What is a Guajillo?

 In the right climate and environment, there are many reasons to use guajillo in the landscape or garden.
-It is an attractive shrub or tree and can be used simply as an ornamental or for screening or hedging.
+It is an attractive shrub or tree and can be used simply as an ornamental or for screening and hedging.
 The leaves are lacy and fine, like a fern or mimosa, and most people find them attractive.

 Texas acacia also produces creamy white flowers that attract bees and butterflies.
 The honey made from bees feeding on these flowers is highly prized.
 Like other acacias or similar plants, this plant has thorns but they are not as menacing or damaging as others.